 When planning your estate it is important to understand the difference between probate and non-probate assets.
 Probate is the process through which a court determines how to distribute your property after you pass away.
 Some assets are distributed to heirs by the court (probate assets) and some assets bypass the court process and go directly to your beneficiaries (non-probate assets).

 The probate process includes filing a will and appointing an executor or administrator, collecting assets, paying bills, filing taxes, distributing property to heirs, and filing a final account.
-This can be a costly and time-consuming process, which is why some people try to avoid probate by having only non-probate assets.
+This can be a costly and time-consuming process, which is why some people try to avoid probate by having only non-probate assets or creating a trust.

 Probate assets are any assets that are owned solely by the decedent.
 This can include the following: